damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 GitLab is a Git-based repository manager and a powerful complete application for software development.

 With an _user-and-newbie-friendly interface_, GitLab allows you to work effectively, both from the command line and from the UI itself.
-It's useful not only for your developers, but to integrate your entire team work in a single an unique platform.
+It's not only useful for developers, but can also be integrated across your entire team to bring everyone into a single and unique platform.

-The GitLab Workflow logic is intuitive and predictable, making the entire platform easy to use and easier to get used to.
+The GitLab Workflow logic is intuitive and predictable, making the entire platform easy to use and easier to adopt.
 Once you do, you won't want anything else!

 <!-- more -->